(Disclosure: Some of the links below may be affiliate links)

 I do not think eToro is a good broker for Swiss investors.
-The simple fact that you cannot deposit Swiss Francs for free on the platform is already enough not to recommend it.
+The simple fact that you cannot deposit Swiss Francs for free on the platform is enough not to recommend it.

 Also, I am not very confident about the security of the shares on this platform.
 It appears to be technically secure.
 But there are many concerning things, like the fact that you cannot transfer shares out of the broker, that make me think that people will have a hard time getting back their shares in case of bankruptcy.

 Finally, I see social trading as a disadvantage. eToro makes it too easy to follow people blindly.
-There are some good investors, but I do not think they can beat the market over the long term.
+There are some good investors, but I do not think they can beat the market long-term.
 And it is essential to note that eToro was created after the last long bear market.
-So, it will be interesting to see what happens if we get another bear market lasting more than a few months.
+So, it will be interesting to see what happens if we get another bear market lasting over a few months.